pranavchat14/pranavchat.github.io/_posts/2024-06-29-dont-think-of-a-green-elephant.markdown

 If I have to break the process down into individual steps, of how I personally do it, it would be like this:

-- First, the individual words are visualized.
+- First, the brain scans for the major words in the sentence.
-- Then, the visualized words are combined to form an image.
+- Then, mind tries to fetch from many-to-one mapping visuals that these words might represent.
 Specifically, nouns are visualized first, then adjectives, and so on.
+- And then, those visuals are combined with different degrees of variations or say weights, to form a coherent image.

-So when someone says "don't think of a green elephant," it tries to pick up on nouns and adjectives, fetches the visuals that are mapped to the words from past experiences, and then combines them to create a coherent scenery.
+So when someone says "don't think of a green elephant," my mind tries to pick up on nouns and adjectives, fetches the visuals that are mapped to the words from past experiences, and then combines them to create a coherent scenery.

 ### Scenario 1: Sentence with Straight-Forward Cues